mehefujali/next-flex-rating/readme.md

-# next-rating
+# next-flex-rating

 A lightweight, flexible, and fully customizable rating component designed for React and Next.js.

-Built with TypeScript, `next-rating` has zero dependencies and provides full support for fractional values, custom icons (SVG, Emojis, Components), and accessibility (keyboard navigation).
+Built with TypeScript, `next-flex-rating` has zero dependencies and provides full support for fractional values, custom icons (SVG, Emojis, Components), and accessibility (keyboard navigation).
 ## Demo
 https://next-flex-rating-demo.vercel.app